-The uncontrollable spread of COVID-19 has brought the casino industry to a grinding halt.
-Across the country, casinos are closing their doors to casual and experts bettors in an effort to prevent the spread of the coronavirus.
+The uncontrollable spread of COVID-19 has made it very difficult for the US casino industry to function in most states.
+Across the country, casinos are limiting the number of customers on their floors or are closing their doors to casual and experts bettors in an effort to prevent the spread of the coronavirus.

 Though many gamblers will turn to horse betting, online casinos and online poker, our staff at PlayUSA wants to keep you up to date with a list of casino properties that have suspended operations in the wake of this global pandemic.

 Wind Creek casinos in the state are open with some restrictions.

 Most Arizona casinos are open subject to general COVID restrictions in the state.
 Twin Arrows Navajo Casino Resort is currently closed.

 California is currently under a stay-at-home order and capacity restrictions in most regions.
 However, most California tribal casinos are currently open with a variety of restrictions that don’t always line up with state guidelines.
 More on that here.

 Casinos in Colorado mostly remain open, but some such as Ute Mountain Casino Hotel have opted to close temporarily.
 Table games are shut down in some other casinos.
 More on that at PlayColorado.